 Property for sale in Scotland

 In Edinburgh, the housing market is very strong.
-In Glasgow property for sale market has undoubtedly improved, as the effects of Edinburgh have rippled outward.
+In Glasgow property for sale market has undoubtedly improved.

 Properties for sale in Scotland are very strange and bizarre: some real estate agents succeeded to sell an island, Little Ross, with a cottage for a very low price and Chesterhill Castle paid a price three times greater.

 The Glasgow market is very dynamic, and an inventory shortage is driving up prices, with multiple offers common in the most popular areas of Glasgow, including the West End and rich suburbs like Giffnock, Bearsden and Newton Mearns.